-In February, the attorneys general of 49 states and the District of Columbia (every state but Oklahoma), along with the federal government, reached agreement on a mortgage settlement with five banks and mortgage servicers -- Ally/GMAC, Bank of America, Citi, JPMorgan Chase and Wells Fargo -- that had been accused of so-called "robosigning" of mortgage foreclosure documents.
+In February, the attorneys general of 49 states and the District of Columbia (every state but Oklahoma), along with the federal government, reached agreement on a mortgage settlement with five banks and mortgage servicers—Ally/GMAC, Bank of America, Citi, JPMorgan Chase and Wells Fargo—accused of so-called “robosigning” of mortgage foreclosure documents.

-Joseph A. Smith, monitor of the national mortgage servicing settlement, said in late August that he had engaged five firms to serve as secondary professional firms to oversee compliance by the five servicers that are subject to the settlement with its terms.
+Joseph A. Smith, Jr., monitor of the national mortgage servicing settlement, said Monday that he has engaged five firms to serve as secondary professional firms to oversee compliance by the five servicers that are subject to the settlement with its terms.
 BKD LLP, Baker Tilly Virchow Krause LLP, Crowe Horwath LLP, Grant Thornton LLP and McGladrey LLP will join the monitor and his team for a period of three and a half years as they oversee the implementation of the settlement.

 “Each secondary professional firm has a high level of expertise that will bring the detailed, independent attention we need to monitor this settlement,” Smith said in a statement.
 “Over the past month I have worked closely with BDO to select the secondary professional firms, and these firms, working under BDO’s leadership, will help to ensure that the banks are reviewed thoroughly and effectively.
 I am confident that these six accounting firms make up the blend we need to fully implement the settlement.”